The Spirit (1987 film): Plot

-Sometime later, Denny and Eubie observe Denny's funeral service which is attended by Commissioner and Ellen Dolan.
+Sometime later, Denny and Eubie observe Denny's funeral service, which is attended by the commissioner and Ellen Dolan.
 After the service breaks, Denny tells Eubie of his plan to use his presumed death to confront criminals when they least expect it and dons a domino mask to emphasize his point.
-Denny begins taking down criminals in his new guise as a masked crimefighter with the newspapers now referring to him as The Spirit.
+Denny begins taking down criminals in his new guise as a masked crimefighter, with the newspapers now referring to him as The Spirit.
 After establishing himself, Denny visits Commissioner Dolan in the guise of The Spirit and reveals his true identity to Commissioner Dolan's shock.
-Denny informs Commissioner Dolan he intends to continue his investigation into Teasdale.
-Commissioner Dolan tells Denny that he looked into Teasdale after Denny supposedly died and was unable to find any evidence of wrongdoing, but Denny suggests that if Teasdale hasn't been detected he may be involved in forgeries.
-The meeting is interrupted by the arrival of Ellen who startled by Denny's appearance as The Spirit briefly knocks him unconscious but is soon explained of the situation by the Commissioner and Denny before Denny departs with his secret intact from Ellen.
+Denny informs Commissioner Dolan that he intends to continue his investigation into Teasdale.
+Commissioner Dolan tells Denny that he looked into Teasdale after Denny supposedly died and was unable to find any evidence of wrongdoing, but Denny suggests that if Teasdale hasn't been detected, he may be involved in forgeries.
+The meeting is interrupted by the arrival of Ellen, who is startled by Denny's appearance as The Spirit briefly knocks him unconscious, but is soon informed of the situation by the Commissioner and Denny before Denny departs with his secret intact from Ellen.

-The next day as Ellen and P'Gell socialize while a radio report of The Spirit's latest escapade is recounted, Ellen lets slip details that lead P'Gell to believe she's met The Spirit.
-Later that night, The Spirit breaks into a plating firm to investigate and following a misunderstanding with Ellen in which The Spirit tells her to contact her father, The Spirit witnesses Teasdale's forgery operations and a fight ensues between The Spirit and the henchmen led by Bruno.
-The Spirit is knocked unconscious after the fight and is placed on platform that slowly descends into an acid vat as the henchmen depart.
-As Ellen prepares to leave she notices all the lights in the museum go dark and rushes back to investigate, rescuing The Spirit and enlisting the help of a sympathetic cabbie.
-The two regroup at Commissioner Dolan's residence to discuss what The Spirit witnessed including Denny Colt's murderer working at the firm.
+The next day, as Ellen and P'Gell socialize while a radio report of The Spirit's latest escapade is recounted, Ellen lets slip details that lead P'Gell to believe she's met The Spirit.
+Later that night, The Spirit breaks into a plating firm to investigate, and following a misunderstanding with Ellen in which The Spirit tells her to contact her father, The Spirit witnesses Teasdale's forgery operations, and a fight ensues between The Spirit and the henchmen led by Bruno.
+The Spirit is knocked unconscious after the fight and is placed on a platform that slowly descends into an acid vat as the henchmen depart.
+As Ellen prepares to leave, she notices all the lights in the building go dark and rushes back to investigate, rescuing The Spirit and enlisting the help of a sympathetic cabbie.
+The two regroup at Commissioner Dolan's residence to discuss what The Spirit witnessed,d including Denny Colt's murderer working at the firm.
 Ellen is disbelieving of The Spirit's accusations against Teasdale.